ethereum-optimism/optimism/packages/actor-tests/README.md

 The test runner is responsible for executing actor tests and managing their lifecycle.
 It can run in one of two modes:

 1. Fixed run mode, which will execute the `run` method a fixed number of times.
-2. Timed mode, which will will execute the `run` method as many times as possible until a period of time has elapsed.
+2. Timed mode, which will execute the `run` method as many times as possible until a period of time has elapsed.

 Test lifecycle is as follows: